xltechasia/www-xltech-static/content/solution/consult/cto-on-call/index.md

 slides: ""
 # {{< gallery >}}
 ---
-As your CIOaaS, XLTech provides senior management engagement on IT effectiveness, costs and strategic alignment, without the overhead from hiring a senior manager in a critical but non-core role.

-We work your staff to ensure IT skills, planning and delivery are thinking long-term and sustainability, and not floundering on fundamentals that distract value creation.

-CTOaaS is designed for start-ups and business projects that require a CTO during the formative design and development stages of technical solutions.
+CTO-on-Call is designed for start-ups and businesses that require a technical oversight or consuling during the formative design and development stages of solutions.

-As your CTOaaS, XLTech can help you define, resolve and document your project’s architecture, design principles, integration solutions, interface specifications, API, technology stacks, data models and solution selection.
+As your CTO-on-Call, XLTech can help you define, resolve and document your project’s architecture, design principles, integration solutions, interface specifications, API, RFP/RFQ process, technology stacks, data models and solution selection.